 A quorum is required to conduct business at the Annual Meeting.
-As of the record date, 6,971,687 shares of Universal Stainless common stock were issued and outstanding.
+As of the record date, 7,058,533 shares of Universal Stainless common stock were issued and outstanding.
 A majority of the outstanding shares, present in person or represented by proxy, constitutes a quorum.
 If you submit a properly executed proxy card, even if you abstain from voting or withhold votes from director nominees, you will be considered part of the quorum.
 Broker non-votes also count as shares present for purposes of determining whether a quorum is present.

 Abstentions are counted in tabulations of the votes cast by stockholders on each proposal (other than with regard to the election of directors) and will have the effect of a negative vote.
 Brokers who hold shares in street name for customers have the authority to vote only on certain routine matters in the absence of instruction from the beneficial owners.
 A broker non-vote occurs when the broker does not have the authority to vote on a particular proposal in its discretion in the absence of voting instructions.
 The ratification of the appointment of Schneider Downs & Co. as the Company's independent registered public accountants is considered a routine matter with respect to which brokers will have the authority to vote in the absence of voting instructions.
-Brokers will not have the authority in the absence of voting instructions to vote in the election of directors or with respect to the approval of the advisory, non-binding resolution to approve the compensation for the Company's named executive officers or the approval of an amendment to the Company's Restated Certificate of Incorporation to increase the authorized number of shares of the Company's common stock from 10,000,000 to 20,000,000.
-Under applicable Delaware law, broker non-votes will not be counted for purposes of determining whether any proposal has been approved and are not expected to have any effect on the outcome of any proposal to be considered at the Annual Meeting, other than the proposal to approve the amendment of the Company's Restated Certificate of Incorporation to increase the authorized number of shares of the Company's common stock from 10,000,000 to 20,000,000, with respect to which a broker non-vote will have the effect of a negative vote.
+Brokers will not have the authority in the absence of voting instructions to vote in the election of directors or with respect to the approval of the advisory, non-binding resolution to approve the compensation for the Company's named executive officers.
+Under applicable Delaware law, broker non-votes will not be counted for purposes of determining whether any proposal has been approved and are not expected to have any effect on the outcome of any proposal to be considered at the Annual Meeting.